 The reason I have a list of preferred trainers is that there are, sadly, still some dog trainers who persist in using techniques that involve the use of inhumane tools and techniques.
 These trainers will never be recommended by me.

-As a qualified Behaviour Veterinarian I have a strong ethical commitment to not make any patient worse.
+As a qualified Behaviour Veterinarian I have a strong ethical commitment to DO NO HARM.
 It is irresponsible to advise treatments that involve punishment when it has been clearly shown that punishment can make these animals worse and endanger their caregivers.

 The following is a list of trainers who I work closely with and I can vouch for their knowledge, care and commitment.
 All the trainers below employ positive reinforcement and see the value in working closely with a behaviour veterinarian.
 Together the best possible outcome can be achieved.

 Colleen O’dea – Manners’n More